Gibbs measures for foliated bundles with negatively curved leaves: Some generalities

 \subsection{Gibbs kernel and Ledrappier's measures}

 The Gibbs states for the geodesic flow of $T^1B$ have a nice description in the universal cover.
-Let $F$ be a Hölder function on $T^1B$ and $\wF$ be its lift to $T^1N$.
-When $z_1$ and $z_2$ are points of $N$, we denote by $\int_{z_1}^{z_2}\wF$ the integral of $\wF$ on the \emph{directed} geodesic going from $z_1$ to $z_2$ and parametrized by arc length.
+Let $F$ be a Hölder continuous function on $T^1B$ and $\wF$ be its lift to $T^1N$.
+When $z_1,z_2\in N$, we denote by $\int_{z_1}^{z_2}\wF$ the integral of $\wF$ on the \emph{directed} geodesic going from $z_1$ to $z_2$ and parametrized by arc length.